Eyedress

-Idris Vicuña (born May 28, 1990), known professionally as Eyedress, is a Filipino singer-songwriter, rapper, and record producer.
+Idris Ennolandy Vicuña (born May 28, 1990), known professionally as Eyedress, is a Filipino musician who has released albums in various rock, pop and electronic styles.
+Hailing from Manila, he currently lives in Los Angeles.

 Early life

 Eyedress was raised in an area in the Philippines which he described as "ghetto", and began playing the guitar at a young age.
 He and his family moved to Phoenix, Arizona, where he was introduced to punk music through the "gangsters" and "anarchist types" in his neighborhood.
 At age 13, he and his family moved to California after his father, an animator, started working with 20th Century Fox.
 While living in Orange County, California, he joined the crust punk band Liberal Underground as a bassist.
 He moved back to the Philippines at age 15 with his family.
 Before starting his career as a musician, he designed clothing for a brief period of time and, at age 20, he started composing music by making beats on his laptop and releasing them for free online.